oshaughnessy/maysl.soccer/rules.md

 for the situation or sub in a player who can pass on the instructions to teammates.
 We are a recreational league and our priorities are fun, skill development, and encouragement for ALL players.

+## Further Reading

+We also have various [resources](/resources/) available on our site, including a copy of the FIFA Laws of the Game.